ZDPLI/TestRepart/README.md

 ## Running

 Install dependencies from `requirements.txt`.
-Place the model files `Lingshu-7B.Q8_0.gguf` and `Lingshu-7B.mmproj-f16.gguf` inside a `models/` directory (or set the `LINGSHU_MODEL_DIR` environment variable to their location) and launch the backend or the demo Gradio interface:
+Download the Lingshu model repository and place it in a `models/` directory (or point the `LINGSHU_MODEL_DIR` environment variable to that directory).
+The directory should contain `Lingshu-7B.Q8_0.gguf`, `Lingshu-7B.mmproj-f16.gguf`, and the associated configuration files.
+Then launch the backend or the demo Gradio
+interface:

 ```bash
 pip install -r requirements.txt